gg2001/EmailBot/README.md

 > Discord server: https://discord.gg/MfFMxu9

+IMPORTANT: The bot you invite via the link above has a 100 email per day limit since I am using the free version of the Sendgrid API.
+Due to a recent influx of new users this limit has been getting hit quite often.
+If this limit is reached you can wait a few hours before messaging your email to the bot again.
+If the limit is annoying, consider hosting the bot yourself.
+If you want you can tip me some crypto to cover the $15 per month Sendgrid plan, and I'll upgrade my account so it doesn't hit the limits (BTC: bc1q6w82amhdzp3hqe803cncdlnarvfd9es8xl0dpw, ETH: 0xF3ff2D5910C27192857b7DFBcf3Cf9678b89BfA0).

 ## Usage

 After [inviting](https://discord.com/api/oauth2/authorize?client_id=731027450607435846&permissions=268503040&scope=bot) the bot to your server, a domain must be added using `.dominadd domain`. `.vstatus` is the help command: